Workforce Innovation Grant recipient celebrates 1,000th ride with WEDC, DWD, community and employer partners

 “ThedaCare is committed to being a leader in Population Health, understanding the people in the population, getting ahead of health events before they occur, and providing care immediately when health issues begin,” said Kellie Diedrick, vice president of ThedaCare Medical Centers-New London and Waupaca.
 “Transportation is a vital condition that impacts a person’s health and well-being.
 By getting upstream and addressing a vital condition such as transportation, we hope to support a future where every person has the opportunity to live their unique, best life.”

 Theresa “Kitty” Vollendorf works in the Emergency Department at ThedaCare Medical Center-New London.
 Having the ride service has provided Vollendorf peace of mind and access to transportation so she can support patients and families at the hospital.

 “Due to medical issues, driving at night is sometimes hard for me and working mainly evening shifts involves a lot of night driving,” Vollendorf said.
 “In the past, I have been worried about getting home safely in the evenings.
 Now, with the ride program, I am picked up at my front door and dropped off at the entrance to work.
 The ease of the program gives me a positive way to begin my shift.”

-Governor Tony Evers created the Workforce Innovation Grants in 2021 to help address the state’s most pressing workforce concerns such as worker training, child care, transportation, housing and more.
-Twenty-seven regional coalitions of communities, nonprofits, businesses and others were awarded more than $128 million in two rounds of the grants.
+Governor Tony Evers created the Workforce Innovation Grants in 2021 to help address the state’s most pressing workforce concerns such as worker training, child care, transportation, housing, and more.
+In two grant rounds, 27 regional coalitions of communities, nonprofits, businesses, and others were awarded more than $128 million.